What is External Pentest and How to Do It?

 1. How long does an external pen test take?

-An external pentest on average takes one to two weeks, with the exact length depending on various factors, including the size and complexity of the organization’s network, and the number of systems and applications to be tested.
+An external pentest takes one to two weeks on average, but the exact length depends on various factors, including the size and complexity of the organization’s network and the number of systems and applications to be tested.

 2. How much does external penetration testing cost?